Policies, Code of Conduct & Terms of Use

 Available in both English and French

-- Job market and employment survey and the membership survey will be conducted in English and French.
+• Biennial Job Market & Employment Survey and the membership survey.
 Translation of other surveys will be assessed on a case-by-case basis

-- Media releases will be distributed in English and available in French upon request.
-CDHA will participate in French language interviews when possible.
+• Media releases will be distributed in English and available in French upon request.
+CDHA will participate in French language media interviews when possible.

 Available in English only

-- Consultation papers, backgrounders, interim reports, Strategic Plan, meeting minutes, and policy documents
+• Internal documents, such as consultation papers, backgrounders, interim reports, strategic plan, meeting minutes, and policy documents

-- All association eNewsletters (eNews, Advocacy in Action, Trends) and some email announcements
+• All association eNewsletters (CDHA Connect, Advocacy in Action, Trends, Career Centre bulletins) and most email announcements

-- Conferences, webinars, and workshops will primarily be conducted in English.
-Consideration will be given to French-only professional development to francophone markets
+• Conferences, webinars, and workshops will primarily be conducted in English.
+Consideration will be given to French-only professional development for francophone markets

-- Most oral consultations and all meetings will be in English
+• Most oral consultations and all meetings will be conducted in English

 Available in the language of submission

-- CJDH manuscripts will be published in the language of submission.
+• CJDH (Canadian Journal of Dental Hygiene) manuscripts will be published in the language of submission.
 Abstracts will be published in the opposite language of the submitted article

-- Oh Canada articles will be published in language of submission.
+Oh Canada! articles will be published in the language of submission.
 The president’s message will be published in English and French